louiskueh/Caterpillar-Smart-pill-organiser/README.md

 Chat example hosted on gcloud server
 * socket io needs to be ^1.7.4
 35.246.29.217:65080/
+# Pill
+* get times for next pill
+* when time reaches, emit indicator to pillbox as to which box to open next
+* once pill is taken record time taken

 # Pi interface

 * Recieve from PI - [0,1,1,1,1,1,1] - 6 values in a list